-As part of its focus on improving the wellbeing of Hamiltonians, Hamilton City Council has adopted a Vision Zero target of ending deaths and serious injuries on our city's roads.
+As part of its focus on improving the wellbeing of Hamiltonians, Hamilton City Council has made safety improvements to the Anglesea St and Bryce St Intersection next to the Hamilton Transport Centre.
+These improvements were made to help achieve Council's Vision Zero target of ending deaths and serious injuries on our city's roads.

-This intersection is one of the busiest in central Hamilton with up to 35000 vehicle movements, 5000 pedestrian movements and approximately 1000 bus movements every day.
-In the last five years there have been 23 crashes (ranging from non-injury to serious injury) at this intersection, highlighting the importance of these planned improvements.
+This intersection is one of the busiest in central Hamilton with up to 35,000 vehicle movements, 5,000 pedestrian movements and approximately 1,000 bus movements every day.
+In the last five years there have been 23 crashes (ranging from non-injury to serious injury) at this intersection, highlighting the importance of these recent improvements.

 We are also investigating options to improve safety for pedestrians who cross the road on Anglesea St from the Hamilton Transport Centre to the bus stop located across the road, and on Bryce St from KMart to the Transport Centre.
 The improvements will tie into a future project to improve and liven up the Hamilton Transport Centre.